-Manaslu trek permit cost depends on the month, a total number of days spent in the region and season (Spring and Autumn).
+Manaslu Trek Permit Cost depends on the month, the total number of days spent in the region and season (Spring and Autumn).
 Manaslu trekking is gaining popularity due to its restricted route and local village untouched by development.

 Three different special permits with cost are:

 Manaslu trek permit from September to November (Autumn) will cost USD 70 for the first seven days and USD 10 for each additional days

 Manaslu trek permit from December to August (Winter, Spring, and Summer) will cost USD 50 for the first seven days and USD 7 for each additional days

 2. Manaslu Conservation Area Permit Fee: [UPDATED]

 MCAP Entry Fee for SAARC: NRs.1000 per person

 MCAP Entry Fee for other nationals: NRs.3000 per person

 3. Annapurna Conservation Area Permit Fee (ACAP): [UPDATED]

 ACAP Entry Fee for SAARC: NRs.
 1000 per person